It’s always handy to have a healthy balsamic dressing recipe handy and this one is pretty fabulous!

 Flaxseed oil should be stored in the refrigerator or the freezer to protect them from oxygen damage.
 Also, keep in mind that heat will damage the omega-3s in flaxseed oil, it is important not to heat this oil.
 Looking to add flaxseed oil to your diet, try adding a teaspoon of flaxseed oil to a smoothie or drizzled on a salad.

-Below you can see the dressing is thick and cling to whatever you add it to.
+It’s a simple balsamic dressing and clings to whatever you add it to.
 I hope you enjoy this delicious, heart-healthy dressing as much as I do!

 - 1/4 cup extra virgin olive oil